-That's why many plans are now moving to automatically choosing auto escalation unless you opt out.
-In a recent study by Fidelity, 46.6% of 401k plans had opt-out, while 49.7% had opt-in auto escalation.
-So, while more still require you to sign up, many are moving towards the auto enrollment of it as well.
+That’s why many plans are now moving to automatically choosing auto-escalation unless you opt out.
+In a recent study by Fidelity Investments, 46.6% of 401(k) plans had opt-out, while 49.7% had opt-in auto-escalation.
+So, while more still require you to sign up, many are moving towards the automatic enrollment of it as well.

 Should You Consider It?

-That way, when you get a raise, not only are you saving more to your 401k, but you also get to take home a little more pay as well.
+That way, when you get a raise, not only are you saving more in your 401(k), but you also get to take home a little more pay as well.
 That lets you pay yourself now and pay yourself for the future.

-The only time you might not want to consider auto escalation is if you're not satisfied with you 401k plan.
-For example, if you don't receive a company match, or have poor investment choices and would prefer to leverage a Roth IRA or other retirement account.
-Then, save more elsewhere and don't auto escalate your 401k.
+The only time you might not want to consider auto-escalation is if you’re not satisfied with your 401(k) plan.
+For example, this might be if you don’t receive a company match, or have poor investment choices and would prefer to leverage a Roth IRA or other retirement account.
+Then, save more elsewhere and don’t auto-escalate your 401(k).